AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 ![](images/conditional-panel-create-cond.png){width="400" align="left"}

 From the Attribute list, select the conditional attribute that you want to define, enter a value for the condition, then specify the label that is displayed in the Conditions panel.
 Define a group for the condition.
-You can add multiple condtions to a group.
+You can add multiple conditions to a group.
 You can also define a color for the condition.
 This color is set as the background color of the content on which the condition is applied.

 You can group the conditions and structure them in nested folders.
 Groups help you create conditions at multiple levels and organize them better for use in the content.